monguri/CCDK/docs/Setup.en.md

 bash$ sudo apt-get install redis-server
 </pre>

-Next we will install `hiredis`.
+Next we will install 'hiredis'.
-`Hiredis` is a protocol library that allows the program to access the Redis server.
+'Hiredis' is a protocol library that allows the program to access the Redis server.
-`Hiredis` is not available thorugh Ubuntu's package manager, so it will have to be built from its source.
+'Hiredis' is not available thorugh Ubuntu's package manager, so it will have to be built from its source.

-The source for `hiredis` can be obtained and installed by running the following commands at the command line.
+The source for 'hiredis' can be obtained and installed by running the following commands at the command line.
 <pre>
 bash$ git clone git@github.com:ShinraTech/hiredis bash$ cd hiredis